Stonelinks/stonelinks.github.io/pages/2014-06-02-looking-back/index.md

 ---
 title: The Phoenix
-date: 2014-06-03
+date: 2014-06-02
-template: article.jade
+layout: post
+path: /posts/looking-back/
+tags:
-tags: web development
+  - web development
 ---

 Stonelinks has been around since 2008.
 It is six years old as of this writing.
 I feel like that is a long time in internet years.
 It seems like a long time in real world years -- I started it when I was 18 and I just turned 24 a few weeks ago.